tytydraco/ExamineScraper/supplements/7-keto-dhea.md

 One letter to the editor[29] notes 5 case reports where severe trauma (stemming from childhood abuse) noted that in these treatment resistant women supplementation of 7-keto was associated with rapid improvements in vocational and interpersonal functioning and subjective improvements after 25-50mg for 4-6 weeks (in one case a dose of 75mg was used).[29]

-A few case studies reporting that 7-keto can improve stress in trauma patients, no trails conducted
+A few case studies reporting that 7-keto can improve stress in trauma patients, no trials conducted

 4.